Foreign caretakers who are fired or resign – obligations, rights, compensation and payments

 Ending employment relations between foreign caretakers and their employers is complicated, as the employers are usually the patients themselves or their family members.
 When a foreign worker is fired or resigns, both sides face various obligations, such as providing advance notice and releasing pension funds that were put aside for the worker.
 There are other obligations and also rights defined by Israeli labor laws.
 Here we will highlight the main obligations, as well as the consequences of not meeting them.

-The law offices of Cohen, Decker, Pex, Brosh specialize in nursing caretakers and the labor laws relating to them.
+Our law offices specialize in nursing caretakers and the labor laws relating to them.
 We provide our clients with solutions and assistance for such issues as; patient/caretaker relations, obtaining and extending Israeli work and residency permits, transferring workers between patients, and receiving legal counseling and assistance for workers and employers in the nursing sector.

 Requirement to give advance notice (and compensation for not meeting this requirement)